 A Raising Godly Girls Guide to Gender & Identity

 Girls today are growing up in a cloud of confusion around their gender and identity.
-This guide gives you the knowledge, tools, and Scripture-based advice to speak truth on gender and identity and, in turn, raise up a Godly girl.
+This guide mentioned and shared by Focus on the Family gives you the knowledge, tools, and Scripture-based advice to speak truth on gender and identity and, in turn, raise up a Godly girl.
 If you parent, educate, minister to, or ever interact with girls, this resource is for you!
 Download this Raising Godly Girls Guide to Gender & Identity presented by American Heritage Girls, the premier character and leadership development program for girls ages 5 to 18.

 To download your free e-book, visit: